dreamportdev/Osdev-Notes/08_Loading_Elf/02_Elf_Theory.md

 ## Program Headers

 While section headers contain a more granular description of our ELF binary, program headers contain just enough information to load the program.
-Program headers are design to be simple, and by extension allow the program loader to be simple.
+Program headers are designed to be simple, and by extension allow the program loader to be simple.

 The layout of a `PHDR` is as follows: